newfold-labs/wp-module-runtime/README.md

     5. If WordPress site has any of Yith Extended plugins enabled
     6. If WordPress site is an Ecommerce store
     7. If WordPress site is migrated to Jarvis
-* Runtime module provides hosting brand settings information
+* Runtime module should provide hosting brand settings information
-* Runtime module gives payment & shipping options available on WordPress Ecommerce store
+* Runtime module must give payment & shipping options available on Ecommerce store as per the geographic location.
-* Runtime module gives `coming soon` status information
+* Runtime module show give `coming soon` status information
-* Runtime module can be extended by adding custom values under NewfoldRuntime.sdk
+* Runtime module should support addition of custom meta data values as per need under NewfoldRuntime.sdk

 ## Installation